 The experience can go even deeper as you replay with different choices.
 Since your decisions result in different "badges," or personality traits, they can subtly or radically change Lucy's fate.
 Kids can experience how each choice they make can impact Lucy's life, a lesson that's valuable even beyond the constraints of the activity.
 Although "fun" isn't the right word to describe the simulation, it's certainly engaging in a way that typical history lessons aren't.
 This means that kids will connect more deeply with the subject matter and gain a greater understanding of the challenges of the time.
 Mission US: Flight to Freedom also offers a complete set of teacher materials, including activities, historical context, vocabulary, and primary sources, which make it useful for school and after-school programs as well.

 Families can talk about slavery.
 What would it be like to have someone own you and make all your choices?
 How would you feel?

 When is it OK to disobey someone?
 Name some situations where you should stand up for yourself and disobey.
 When should you listen and follow the rules?
 How do you know the difference?

 What do you think life was like on a plantation for the plantation owner's family?
 For the slaves?
 Did you learn about history by playing this game?

-Can you think of a time that you stood up for or helped someone else?
+Can you think of a time when you stood up for or helped someone else?
 Why did you do it?
 How did it make you feel?
 Why do you think the abolitionists helped Lucy?